mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Artifact (Immutable Artifact)
 The build output you deploy (e.g., container image).
 Built once per commit; the **same** artifact is promoted to staging then production.
 See: [CI/CD Constitution](../policy/ci_cd_constitution.md).

+### Artifact Registry
+A repository that stores built artifacts (e.g., container registry).
+Critical for “build once, promote many.”

 ### Backfill
 A data migration step that populates or transforms existing rows to satisfy a new schema.
 Part of **Expand → Migrate → Contract**.

+### Back-merge
+Merging a change from a release or hotfix branch back into `main` so histories remain consistent.

 ### Batch / Umbrella PR
 A top-level PR that coordinates several small, related PRs (the “micro-PRs”).
 Lets you merge incrementally while keeping the big picture visible.
 See: [Branching & PR Protocol](../policy/branching_and_prs.md).